Actipro/Avalonia-Controls/Documentation/topics/themes/getting-started.md

 Setting the [ModernTheme.Definition](xref:@ActiproUIRoot.Themes.ModernTheme.Definition) property will trigger the theme generator to refresh all theme resources.
 In the event you are not setting that property but are changing the options properties on the existing [ThemeDefinition](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition) instance, the [ModernTheme.RefreshResources](xref:@ActiproUIRoot.Themes.ModernTheme.RefreshResources*) method should be manually invoked afterward to force theme resource regeneration.

-#### Accented Switches Example
+#### Accented Switches and Neutrals Tint Example

 The following example shows how to tell the theme to use accent colors for toggled switches by default, instead of using neutral colors.
-The accent color is also changed from the default blue hue to one based on the indigo hue.
+The accent color is changed from the default blue hue to one based on the indigo hue.
+And the neutral colors in the theme are slightly tinted towards a slate color tone.

 ```xaml
 <Application ...